maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 For many projects, the honest answer is no.

 Traditional coverage starts at compile time.
-Go needs `-cover`, GCC needs `-fprofile-arcs`, and Clang needs its profiling and coverage-mapping flags.
-The compiler injects counters, the test suite runs against the instrumented result, and a report appears at the end.

-That works well until the build output becomes the thing under test.

-Linux distributions do not ship source trees.
-They ship packages containing compiled binaries.
-If I create a second, instrumented package for coverage, I now have two artefacts:
+Go builds need `-cover`.
+GCC uses `--coverage`, shorthand for `-fprofile-arcs -ftest-coverage` when compiling and `-lgcov` when linking.
+Clang's LLVM source-based coverage uses `-fprofile-instr-generate -fcoverage-mapping`. `llvm-profdata` indexes the raw profile, and `llvm-cov` creates the report.
+These build modes inject counters, and the test suite runs against the instrumented result.

+I ran into the limits of that model while working on Wolfi packages at Chainguard.

+A [Wolfi](https://github.com/wolfi-dev/os) package configuration tells [melange](https://github.com/chainguard-dev/melange) how to build and test an APK.
+We use this flow for end-to-end tests of Chainguard packages.
+Melange creates a fresh apko container for each test.
+It installs the package under test and the packages needed by the test.
+The test pipeline then runs the installed commands.

+This gives the test a clear target: the packaged artefact we intend to release.

+Traditional coverage changes that target.
+For Go coverage, for example, I would need a second package whose binary was compiled with `-cover`:

 ```text
 package-foo-1.0.0.apk